drangara/MFIX-Exa/docs/source_docs/eb/EBWalls.rst

 .. _sec:EB-basics:

-Constructing Embedded Boundaries in MFiX-Exa
+Constructing Embedded Boundaries in MFIX-Exa
 ============================================

-MFiX uses AMReX's constructive solid geometry framework defined in the namespace :cpp:`amrex::EB2`.
+MFIX-Exa uses AMReX's constructive solid geometry framework defined in the namespace :cpp:`amrex::EB2`.
 See the `AMReX EB documentation`_ for more details.
 These are defined in ``src/eb/mfix_eb.cpp``.
 A the function :cpp:`mfix::make_eb_geometry` (also defined in ``src/eb/mfix_eb.cpp``) selects :cpp:one of the following